Twisted group ring isomorphism problem: Groups of central type

 Next, we show that these groups admit isomorphic complex group algebras.
-It is clear that both these groups admit nine 1-dimensional representations.
-Next, let $\chi$ be a non-trivial representation of $G'$ or $H'$.
-Then, $\chi$ admits a non-trivial stabilizer if and only if $\chi$ has prime order.
-In these cases $\chi$ admits a stabilizer of order $3$ and an $K$-orbit of length $3$.
-Since for both $G'$ and in $H'$ there are $3+24+48=75$ irreducible representations of prime order, there are $75$ irreducible representations of $G$ of dimension $3$ and exactly as many of $H$.
-Since all the irreducible representations of $G$ and $H$ which admit a dimension greater than $3$ have dimension $9$, by a simple dimension consideration
+As for both groups the maximal abelian quotient is isomorphic to $K$, both $G$ and $H$ admit $q^2$ non-equivalent 1-dimensional representations.
+Next, let $\chi$ be a non-trivial irreducible representation of $G'$ or $H'$.
+Note that $\chi$ is $1$-dimensional and so equals its character.
+Then, $\chi$ admits a non-trivial stabilizer if and only if for two different primes $p_\alpha$ and $p_\beta$ the Sylow $p_\alpha$-subgroup and Sylow $p_\beta$-subgroup are contained in the kernel of $\chi$, i.e. if $\chi(n)^p = 1$ for every $n \in N$ and some fixed prime $p$.
+In these cases $\chi$ admits a stabilizer of order $q$ and lies in a $K$-orbit and $K'$-orbit of length $q$, respectively.
+Since for both $G'$ and in $H'$ there are $p_i^2-1$ irreducible non-trivial representations $\chi$ with $\chi(n)^{p_i} = 1$, for each $1 \leq i \leq 3$, there are $(p_1^2 + p_2^2 + p_3^2 - 3)$ irreducible representations of $G$ of degree $q$ and exactly as many of $H$.
+Since $N$ is abelian and normal of index $q^2$ in both $G$ and $H$, all the irreducible representations of $G$ and $H$ which admit a degree greater than $q$ have degree $q^2$ by It\^{o}'s Theorem (cf. \cite[Theorem 6.15]{Isaacs}).
+Hence, by a simple dimension consideration $\C G\cong \C H$.